 Increase The Soils PH Level

-If the pH level is low, you add some coffee grounds, dried leaves, peat moss, pine bark mulch, or composted manure to your blueberries soil, as these will help raise the pH level to the right level and keep your blueberry plants happy.
+If the pH level is low, add some coffee grounds, dried leaves, peat moss, pine bark mulch, or composted manure to your blueberry soil.
+These additions will help raise the pH level to the right level and keep your blueberry plants happy.

 Increase Magnesium in the Soil